StephenLegacy/MongoDBCheckpoint/README.md

 ---

-## 🖼️ Screenshots (To Be Included)
+## 🖼️ Screenshots

-Include screenshots of:

-* Initial document insertions
-* Queries and filters
-* Update confirmation
-* Deleted records
-* Final state of the collection
+They show code snippet and results on the playground

 ---

 ## ✅ Summary

-This project demonstrates how to use **MongoDB Playground** within **VS Code** to perform CRUD operations in a clean, interactive, and developer-friendly environment.
+This assignment checkpoint demonstrates how to use **MongoDB Playground** within **VS Code** to perform CRUD operations in a clean, interactive, and developer-friendly environment.
 It’s great for quick testing, practice, and prototyping with MongoDB.

 ---

-Let me know if you'd like the same content exported as a PDF or formatted for GitHub!